pragmasoft-ua/kite-chat/k1te-server/README.md

 ### Public URL

-In order to test telegram webhooks, you need public url.
+In order to test telegram webhooks, you need public https url.
 One way to obtain it for local development is [ngrok](https://ngrok.com/download).
 Install it with `choco install ngrok` on Windows, `snap install ngrok` on Linux, `brew install ngrok/ngrok/ngrok` on Mac.
 Then run command `ngrok http 8080` from the command line.
 Ngrok writes public url to its output like
 `Forwarding https://71d6-185-235-173-207.eu.ngrok.io -> http://localhost:8080`.
 Copy the **host name** from the first url and use it as a value of the `%dev.host.name=71d6-185-235-173-207.eu.ngrok.io` property in the `.env` config file.
 If you don't have `.env` config file, first create it by copying from `.env.example.txt`

+❗`ngrok` requires you to create a free account and authenticate its cli.

+⛔ https://ngrok.com/abuse Browser Warning section explains that `ngrok` may block first request from the browser.
+This particularly may prevent proper file downloading.
+You can use [ModHeader](https://chrome.google.com/webstore/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj) Chrome extension to add `ngrok-skip-browser-warning` header to all requests, which solves this problem.

 Alternatively, you can use
 Microsoft [devtunnels](https://learn.microsoft.com/ru-ru/azure/developer/dev-tunnels/overview) for the same purpose,